 Forty-five arrangements, one incomplete and two with doubles, entered by two unidentified (French?) hands (Hands A and E).
 Fuller has identified Hand A as the same as that in two organ manuscripts, Paris, Bibliothèque Nationale de France, Rés.
 476 (see below) and Rés.
 2094, both of which are linked to the Parisian organist Guillaume-Gabriel Nivers (ca. 1632-1714) and his circle.
 The scribe is very competent, and is particularly scrupulous in notating the intricate details of the brisé texture.
 The handwriting of the later scribe (Hand E) is hastier and less refined.
 The two scribes demonstrate different traditions of notating ornaments.
 The first scribe uses wavy lines above notes to denote tremblements and the same wavy lines below notes to denote pincés.
 In the case of Hand E, the pincé is represented by a stroke across a wavy line.
 The Lully arrangements entered by the primary (and more professional) hand (Hand A) were chosen from ballets and operas from up to 1678, and the rest (by the later Hand E) were drawn from works from between 1674 (Alceste) and 1681 (Le Triomphe de l'amour).
 Exceptionally, 21 arrangements (nearly half of the total number) in Brussels-27220 were transposed to other keys, and some were sequenced into key groups with pieces drawn from diverse sources.
 Literature: Gustafson-Fuller 1990, 374-82: Pièces de clavecin ca.1670-1685, facsimile edition, introduction by David Fuller (Geneva: Minkoff, 2003).
 Editions: WLSCM, forty-four pieces, two with doubles (nos.
 2, 9, 26-7, 41, 45, 47-8, 53, 60-9, 71-3, 76, 81-2, 87-93a, 97, 98, 102-5, 111-5).
+Editorial Remarks This piece is in rondeau form and the placement of the reprise symbols, indicated by %, has been tacitly adjusted to clarify the repetition scheme.

 Performance Notes In the seventeenth century, the notation is under-prescriptive by modern standard and some elements of the performance may only be partially indicated or not indicated at all.
 Generally speaking, the performer has the discretion to supply in performance much that is not indicated in the source, such as by adding ornaments as well as melodic and rhythmic fillers, by spreading chords in a variety of ways, by embellishing the cadences, and sometimes even by enriching the texture with points of imitation.
 The modern performer can take lessons from D'Anglebert, who re-edited a selection of his autograph pieces for publication in 1689.
-The performance attitude and elusive nature of the seventeenth-century French repertory has been exhaustively discussed by David Fuller, Ronald Broude, Bruce Gustafson, and others.
-1. See Chung, "Lully, D'Anglebert and the Transmission of 17th-Century French Harpsichord Music," 586-92.
-2. For example, see Ronald Broude.
-"Composition, Performance, and Text in Solo Music of the French Baroque," Text: An Interdisciplinary Annual of Textual Studies 15 (2002): 25.
-The player can refer to the table below for guidance on the interpretation of ornament symbols commonly found in manuscript sources.
+The performance attitude and elusive nature of the seventeenth-century French repertory has been exhaustively discussed by David Fuller, Ronald Broude, Bruce Gustafson, and ^{1.} See Chung, "Lully, D'Anglebert and the Transmission of 17th-Century French Harpsichord Music," 586-92. others.2 The player can refer to the table below for guidance on the interpretation of ornament symbols commonly found in manuscript sources.
 In this piece, tremblements are indicated by wavy lines above notes and pincés by the same wavy lines below notes.

-In "3" time, eighth notes in conjunct motion (m.
-15) should be rendered long and short successively as if notated in dotted values.
+In "3" and "¢" time, eighth notes in conjunct motion (mm.
+6, 10, etc.) should be rendered long and short successively as if notated in dotted values.
 Further advice on the rhythmic convention of notes inégales and other performance practice issues can be found in the "Introduction".

-Critical Notes

-No. 65 (p.
-97, Hand A), Menuet (d) [Menuet from Ballet des Muses (1666) LWV 32/27 (d)]

-M. 13 barline missing

-M. 23 barline missing
+Critical Notes No. 27 (p.
+37, Hand A), Les Menüz de St. Germain (G) [Menuet from Ballet des Muses (1666) LWV 32/8-9 (B_b)] M. 2 lhL1 dot missing in the facsimile edition (Geneva: Minkoff, 2003) ^{2.} For example, see Ronald Broude.
+"Composition, Performance, and Text in Solo Music of the French Baroque," Text: An Interdisciplinary Annual of Textual Studies 15 (2002): 25.